EbrahimKaram/LebanonElectricity/README.md

 ## Binary Time Series Forecasting
 Facebook prophet won't work with binary or distinct outputs.
 We might need to use some statmodels.

-Now facebook prophet uses Stan which is used for Bayesian modeling.
+Now Facebook prophet uses Stan which is used for Bayesian modeling.